 How can mission trip teams help in communities?

-Ease the Financial Burden — On many trips, a large portion of your mission trip fee goes directly toward building materials that families would not otherwise able to afford.
-For families rebuilding after a disaster, this partnership can literally put a roof over their heads as they seek to rebuild a sense of hope for their future.
+Ease the Financial Burden — On many mission trips, a large portion of your mission trip fee goes directly toward addressing financial needs for local projects or long-term ministry partners.
+For example, on 1-week disaster relief mission trips, this partnership can literally put a roof over a family's head as they seek to rebuild a sense of hope for their future.

-Power in Numbers — For some small and growing ministries, the help of short-term volunteers proves they are not in it alone.
+Power in Numbers — For some small and growing ministries, the help of short-term volunteers reinforces the truth that they are not doing their work alone.
 Mission trips create space for all of us to rally around people faithfully loving and serving like Jesus as they determine how to help and bring hope to their community.

-From our perspective, healthy mission trips don’t just focus on projects and agendas — they’re about building meaningful relationships across cultural boundaries that honor each person’s God-given humanity.
-Mission trips with a relational approach do more than just meet immediate needs, they empower everyone to “Live Their Mission” more fully each and every day.
+From our perspective, healthy mission trips don’t focus on projects and agendas — they’re about building meaningful relationships across cultural boundaries that honor each person’s God-given humanity.
+Mission trips with a relational approach do more than just meet immediate needs, they empower everyone to “live their mission” more fully each and every day.

 What can relationships do on your mission trip?